jaycecorcoran/CrimeDataBatonRouge/README.md

 To run our program you will need:
-SFML (2.5.1 is what we used)
+SFML (2.5.1 is what we used),
-CSV2 frameworks
+CSV2 frameworks,
 All the images, fonts, and csv files included in our cmake-build-debug folder

 Add the SFML and CSV framework files to your C drive.